yixin-09/AutoRNP/README.md

         https://sourceforge.net/projects/pygsl/files/pygsl/

 ### Installation Instructions
-The project was developed on a 64-bit linux platform (ubuntu 16.04 LTS).
+The project was developed on a 64-bit Linux platform (ubuntu 16.04 LTS).
-After cloning the repo, you should do following steps:
+After cloning the repo, you need to do the following steps:

-* Into the root directory of AutoRNP, and run "./autofig.sh" to install the required python package (details in file "requirements.txt") and configure the benchmarks.
+* Into the root directory of AutoRNP, and run "./autofig.sh" to install the required python package (see details in file "requirements.txt") and configure the benchmarks.

-* Install pygsl-2.3.0 (on ubuntu), before installing pygsl, gsl must be installed first:
+* Install pygsl-2.3.0 (on Ubuntu), and note that gsl must be installed before installing pygsl:

         $ python setup.py config